 • energy security planning, preparedness, and response; and

-• alternative fuels and sustainable transportation options.
+• energy in transportation (alternative fuels and sustainable transportation options).

 OEP is comprised of two sections: the Governor-designated State Energy Office (SEO) and the State Facility Utility Management Section (SFUM).
 Through its activities, OEP promotes the efficient, effective use of energy to enhance the environmental and economic health of the state.